-Q: WHOM SHOULD I CONTACT IF I HAVE ANY QUESTIONS ABOUT THE PROXY MATERIALS OR VOTING?
+Q: WHOM SHOULD I CONTACT IF I HAVE ANY QUESTIONS ABOUT THE PROXY MATERIALS OR VOTING? ---- --

-A: If you have any questions about the proxy materials or if you need assistance submitting your proxy or voting your shares or need additional copies of this document or the enclosed proxy card, you should contact the proxy solicitation agent for the company in which you hold shares.

-If you are an M&T shareholder, you should contact M&T at (716) 842-5138.
-If you are a Hudson City stockholder, you should contact Georgeson, the proxy solicitation agent for Hudson City, toll-free at (888) 867-6963 (banks and brokers toll-free collect at (800) 223-2064).
+A: If you have any questions about the proxy materials or if y document or the enclosed proxy card, you should contact , 0, • If you are an M&T shareholder, you should contact M&T at [].
+If you are a Hudson City / stockholder, you sl nould contact Georgeson, the proxy solicitation agent for Hudson City, toll-free at [] (banks and brokers call collect at []).